 A limited liability company or LLC is a legal form of a private limited company in the United States.
 It is a hybrid business entity with some characteristics of both a corporation and a partnership or a sole proprietorship.
 To be specific, the business structure of an LLC combines the pass-through taxation of a partnership or sole proprietorship with the limited liability of a corporation.
+This legal form of a business can also elect to be taxed as an S corporation, C corporation, partnership, or sole proprietorship as long as a particular LLC qualifies under the desired tax classification.

 The Pros: Advantages of a Limited Liability Company as a Form of Business in the U.S.